WHSmith: Restructuring

-Since 2011
+On 19 June 2009, WHSmith apologised after their Lewisham branch promoted a book on cellar rapist Josef Fritzl, who held his daughter Elisabeth captive for 24 years and repeatedly raped her during this period, as one of the "Top 50 Books for Dad" as a Father's Day gift.
+When asked for comment, WHSmith clarified that this was "a mistake by one store" and not a national promotion.

 In April 2011, WHSmith agreed a deal with the legal services provider QualitySolicitors under which QualitySolicitors would place representatives in up to 500 of its UK branches.
 Past Times went into administration in January 2012, and the brand name was bought by WHSmith in March 2013.